FrightFest (film festival): Extra FrightFest Events

-On Tour

-FrightFest has held one-off days across the UK.

-Nottingham - The Broadway Cinema 2004 Dawn of the Dead, The Machinist, The Last Horror Movie, Monster ManLeicester - The Phoenix Arts Centre 2004 The Machinist, Creep with Dir.
-Christopher Smith, Monster ManCambridge 2004 Bubba Ho-tep, The Locals, The Last Horror Movie, Blueberry.

-Cambridge 2005 R-Point, Shallow Ground, The Devil's Rejects, Dead Meat.

-Cambridge 2007 End of the Line, Hell's Ground, The Abandoned, All The Boys Love Mandy Lane, Motel Hell.

-The Raid 2

-FrightFest hosted a special free preview screening of The Raid 2: Berandal at Cineworld Haymarket, London, on Tuesday 1 April 2014.
-The screening was attended by director Gareth Evans and stars Iko Uwais and Yayan Ruhian, who also staged a demonstration fight during the post-screening Q&A. Tickets were given away free and were all allocated in 20-minutes.

-Spring Awakening Day 2009

-Frightfest returned to the Prince Charles Cinema for a one-day event.Embodiment Of Evil, Shuttle, Repo!
-The Genetic Opera with director Darren Lynn Bousman, Lesbian Vampire Killers world audience premiere with director Phil Clayton with actress MyAnna Buring and the rest of the female cast members, Not Quite Hollywood, Turkey Shoot.

-Storage24

-FrightFest hosted a free preview screening of the film Storage 24 on Tuesday 26 June 2012 at Cineworld Haymarket, London.
-The screening was attended by director Johannes Roberts and lead actor Noel Clarke.

-Video Nasties: Draconian Days Documentary

-FrightFest hosted the London Premiere of Nucleus Films documentary Video Nasties: Draconian Days at Prince Charles Cinema on Thursday 3 July 2014 at 8.30PM.
-The event was hosted by Paul McEvoy and feature a post screening Q&A with director Jake West, Marc Morris, Alan Jones, David Flint and Julian Petley.
+Extra FrightFest events are listed below:

 Blogs

 Regular blogs are now a feature of the festival's website.
 They began with The Alan Jones Diary and a guide to DVDs Gore in the Store.
 Recently it has grown to include more blogs which cover Video Games, TV, the Australian horror scene, foreign language genre fare, HD format releases, Memorabilia and Comics.

 The 2009 annual redesign of the website added two more blogs and a regular review blog from Alan Jones.

 The organisers of the festival blog annually about their visits to the Cannes Film Festival and the Fantastic Fest in Austin Texas.

 FrightFest Originals

 Launched in August 2012, FrightFest Originals is a range of limited edition posters featuring new artwork for classic and modern feature films.
 Posters can be purchased through the dedicated FrightFest Originals online website or at FrightFest events.